Xeeynamo/sonic-hybrid-rsdk/README.md

 * Sonic 1 Special Stages are working from the Stage Select, but the graphics is corrupted.
 * The main menu of RSDK will report the wrong stage names.
 * The Giant Ring from Sonic the Hedgehog 1 will teleport to the Sonic the Hedgehog 2 special stages.
+* Palmtree Panic Zone is half-implemented.
+* Sonic CD levels does not have any enemy, unique gimmicks, palette cycles and working loops unless stated.
+* Some Sonic CD's enemies and gimmicks might have the wrong palette.

 ## Resources